-- for meals served to all children aged 18 and under.
+- 1. Approval Criteria: In order for an open site to be approved, at least 50 percent of the children in the area to be served must be eligible for free or reduced-price school meals.
+Closed enrolled sites may also qualify if 50 percent of the enrolled children are eligible for free or reduced-price meals.
+At these sites, reimbursement is provided for meals served to all children aged 18 and under.
 Camps must qualify based on individual children's eligibility and may only claim reimbursement for children who are eligible for free or reduced-price meals. - 2.
 Types of Sites-Schools may sponsor the following types of sites: - (a) Open Site-All children eat free in the community where at least 50 percent of the children are eligible for free or reduced-price meals.
 These sites may be operating an accredited summer school program, a 21st Century Grant Program, or the site may just be offering the meal.
 An open site may participate in the Seamless Summer Option without offering any type of educational or enrichment program. - (b) Restricted Open Site-This is an open site restricted for safety, control, or security and that meets the 50 percent criteria above.
 Educational or enrichment programs may or may not be offered along with the meal service. - (c) Closed Enrolled Site-This site may be in any community for an enrolled group of low-income children meeting the 50 percent criteria for an open site or using the eligibility status of individual children if 50 percent or more of the enrolled children are free and reduced-price.
-The SFA must explain why a closed enrolled site is being sponsored. - (d) Migrant-This site serves children of migrant families. - (e) Camps-A site must be nonresidential.
+The SFA must explain why a closed enrolled site is being sponsored. - (d) Site-This site serves children of migrant families. - (e) Camps-A site must be nonresidential.
 A camp may qualify if 50 percent or more of the enrolled children are eligible for free or reduced-price meals and can only claim reimbursement for those children.
 The SFA must explain why a camp is being sponsored instead of a more conventional Seamless Summer Option site. - 3.
 Basic Requirements for the Seamless Summer Option - (a) Application-SFAs may apply online.
 Contact our office at 405-521-3327 if you have questions. - (b) Meal Pattern Requirements-SFAs follow the same menu-planning option implemented during the regular school year. - (c) Reimbursement-Meals are reimbursed at the same NSLP/SBP/ASSP free rate as during the regular school year.

-2024 Rates for Seamless Summer Option Through June 30, 2024 Meal Rate
+2023 Rates for Seamless Summer Option Through June 30, 2023

+Meal Rate

-Breakfast \$ 2.28 or 2.73 (if site is Severe Need) Lunch/Supper 4.25 or 4.27 (if district is a 60 percent district) Snack 1.17
+Breakfast \$ 1.97 or 2.35 (if site is Severe Need) Lunch/Supper 3.66 or 3.68 (if district is a 60 percent district) Snack 1.00

 - (d) Meal Service-Open and closed enrolled sites may claim up to two types of meals per day in any combination except lunch and supper.
-Camps and migrant sites may serve a maximum of three meals per day and may claim both lunch and supper on the same day. - (e) Monitoring by SFA-SFAs must review each site at least once during operation to ensure compliance with meal counting, meal claiming, menu planning, and food safety requirements.
-A monitoring review is to be conducted within the first 3 weeks of operation.
+Camps and migrant sites may serve a maximum of three meals per day and may claim both lunch and supper on the same day. - (e) Monitoring by SFA-SFAs must review each site at least once during its operation to ensure compliance with meal counting, meal claiming, menu planning, and food safety requirements.

+Note: It is suggested to conduct the monitoring review within the first 3 weeks of operation